League:

 sleeves

-The Pergamon sponsored shirts were again used exclusively at the Manor Ground for the majority (but not all) of the Division 3 matches.
+The Pergamon-sponsored shirts were again used exclusively at the Manor Ground for the majority of the league matches.

 Long